-Remember all of those issues I told you Sarah was suffering from in the beginning?
-Well, she still suffers from anxiety and she still has to deal with the Hashimoto’s, but she says that she feels better overall.
+Remember all those issues I told you Sarah was suffering from initially?
+Well, she still suffers from anxiety, and she still has to deal with Hashimoto’s, but she says that she feels better overall.
 So.
-Keep in mind that this isn’t a cure-all type of diet (none of them are), but it could help you out when it comes to cutting back on sugar laden and processed foods.
+Remember that this isn’t a cure-all type of diet (none of them are), but it could help you cut back on sugar-laden and processed foods.

-That said, you’re going to have to do A LOT of prep and cooking.
-Just about everything that you by at the grocery store has sugar in it.
+That said, you’ll have to do A LOT of prep and cooking.
+Just about everything that you buy at the grocery store has sugar in it.
 Are the recipes there?
 Absolutely (and there are certainly more than enough to keep your taste buds from getting bored).
 The question is, how much time are you willing to spend on your new lifestyle change?

 I think that the whole thing goes just a little bit too far.
 Does fruit have sugar in it?
 Yes, but it’s good for you.
 Do we consume too much sugar?
 Absolutely.
-But sheer will can go a lot further than you might think – You can cut back on the sugar and processed foods gradually all on your own.
-If you’ve tried and you can’t, you might want to try this book.
+But sheer will can go a lot further than you might think – You can gradually cut back on the sugar and processed foods on your own.
+You might want to try this book if you’ve tried and can’t.

-At the very least, it comes with a ton of really good sounding recipes so if you’ve been looking into healthier alternatives to the sugary treats you enjoy, the small investment is definitely worth it.
-If you’d like to purchase the book and take the sugar free plunge, click here.
-If you do decide to try out the program, please let us know how it went in the comments section below.
+At the very least, it comes with a ton of really good-sounding recipes, so if you’ve been looking into healthier alternatives to the sugary treats you enjoy, the small investment is definitely worth it.
+If you want to purchase the book and take the sugar-free plunge, click here.
+If you decide to try the program, please let us know how it went in the comments section below.